MGIMM/Electrod-inversion-detection-in-ECGs/README.md

 * tried MLP with less features(12 features) and failed(found in whitebox exploration)

 ### 26-12-2015
-* add sign to the 12 features, failed.
+* add sign to the 12 features, failed
+* add fft transformation after wt transformation in Naive WT, a little bit better performance
+* fix the feature selection over estimate bug